aaronburt/aaronburt/README.md

 This gets the latest Wallpaper of the day from Bing and allows it to be embeded anywhere, i strictly reccommended only using this for private non-commercial reasons.

 #### [Wallpaper/ImgSrc](https://wallpaper.streamsave.xyz/embed)
-This will get the latest wallpaper url and 302 redirect the client to img, this should mean that for all img tags the img should just work fine AGAIN i strictly reccommended only using this for private non-commercial reasons.
+This will just display the image from the wallpaper api which can be embeded in any source you like, ensure to not abuse this as i don't want to have to apply limits.

 #### [Weather/Today](https://api.aaronburt.co.uk/weather/now/london)